deffen3/rally_game/README.md

 For now I am prioritizing the goal of *having fun making a game* higher than the goal of *writing good rust code*.
 I know some of the code is pretty crap for now, lots of code duplication and poor ECS architecture!

-Currently this is a 2D overhead-view vehicle combat game where the goal is to get a kill with all of the weapons.
-Once you get a kill with a weapon then it will automatically switch to your next weapon.
+This is a 2D overhead-view vehicle combat game with a few different game modes.

 ![Imgur](https://i.imgur.com/nNXtVhu.png)